Home About Programmes Beyond Matric CEP Impact Activities Merchandise Team Governance Connect

 Change starts next door.

-The communities we come from are not our problem to solve — they are our reason to grow.
+The communities we come from are not our problem to solve.
+They are our reason to grow.
 EEA exists to bring knowledge back home, to create economic opportunity in the spaces that shaped us, and to build futures that don't require us to leave.

 "We are not waiting to become something.
 We are becoming it now."